lnaslund/CWA-Paper/data/README.md

 The downloaded data used for analyses are located in the `grts_project-budget-report` and `grts_project-summary-report` folders.

 ### Nutrient criteria data
-Data concerning the extent and duration of state numeric nutrient criteria were accessed from the [EPA website](https://www.epa.gov/nutrient-policy-data/state-progress-toward-developing-numeric-nutrient-water-quality-criteria) on DATE.
+Data concerning the extent and duration of state numeric nutrient criteria were accessed from the [EPA website](https://www.epa.gov/nutrient-policy-data/state-progress-toward-developing-numeric-nutrient-water-quality-criteria) on April 7, 2022.

 ### TMDL data
-Data describing the sites assessed were accessed from the [EPA website](https://www.epa.gov/waterdata/waters-geospatial-data-downloads#NationalGeospatialDatasets) on 16 March 2022.
+Data describing the sites assessed were accessed from the [EPA website](https://www.epa.gov/waterdata/waters-geospatial-data-downloads#NationalGeospatialDatasets) on March 16, 2022.
 We used the "Pre-2015 305(b) Waters As Assessed Reach Indexed Dataset Archive" which describes all waters assessed within a state, both those that were found to be impaired and those that met their designated uses.
 The downloaded data used for analyses are located in TMDL_data.csv and data summarized at the state level are in "TMDL_data_summary.csv"